antonarhipov/tcgame/docs/unluck.md

 •	Effect: Reduces the positive gain of that step by a factor.
 •	Narrative: Always contextual — something in the startup world sabotages your otherwise solid choice.

+## Perfect Storm (Step 4 Option B) 💥
+•	Trigger condition: Only when regular unluck occurs on Step 4 Option B (AI Support Chatbot).
+•	Double roll: If regular unluck triggers, roll again for special unluck (100% chance by default).
+•	Perfect Storm penalties:
+  - Additional 50% reduction to scaling gains (on top of regular unluck)
+  - 50% reduction to Users (U) parameter
+  - 70% reduction to Customers (C) parameter
+  - 40% reduction to Investors (I) parameter
+•	Narrative: System collapse messages about not investing in system stability ("You thought you could get away with this!?
+Perfect Storm incoming!")

 # Formula Update with Unluck ⚖️

 ## Existing (simplified)